Suddhaswatta/learn-ml/README.md

 ### Definition

-*It is an ability of computer to learn Logic with explicitly bring programmed*
+*It is an ability of computer to learn Logic without explicitly bring programmed*